-2021 2022 2023 2024 2025 Project

-Budget Budget Budget Budget Budget 5-Yr Total

-600,000 ı - - ı 600,000
+Funding Sources 2021 2022 2023 2024 2025 Project Budget Budget Budget Budget Budget 5-Yr Total PFCs or CFCs 600,000 600,000 - - - - 600,000

-Project: Terminal Cooling Tower Relocation
+Project: Terminal Cooling Tower Relocation Comprehensive Plan Area: Airport Anticipated Completion: Winter 2021/2022

 The current cooling towers are obstructing airport expansions and will not be sufficient to service the Airport as it continues to grow.
 This project will relocate the cooling towers to an ideal location that will not impact future projects.
 This project will also increase cooling capacity to assist in airport growth.
 The cost of this project will be covered by PFCs.